Training Invertible Linear Layers through Rank-One Perturbations: Experiments

 \section{Experiments}

 P$^4$Inv updates are demonstrated in three steps.
-First, as a basic validation, single P$^4$Inv layers are fit to linear problems to explore their general capabilities and limitations.
+After a runtime comparison, single P$^4$Inv layers are first fit to linear problems to explore their general capabilities and limitations.
 Second, to show their performance in deep architectures, P$^4$Inv blocks are used in combination with the Bent identity to perform density estimation of common two-dimensional distributions.
 Third, to study the generative performance of normalizing flows that use P$^4$Inv blocks, we train a RealNVP normalizing flow with P$^4$ swaps as a Boltzmann generator \citep{noe2019boltzmann}.
 One important feature of this test problem is the availability of a ground truth energy function that is highly sensitive to any numerical problems in the network inversion.